Hectoraisin/tomisin-olujinmi/content/posts/b2b-saas-landing-page/index.md

 Forget the industry jargon and wordy descriptions of your product.
 If your product has advanced features that are difficult to explain, opt for a demo video and keep the copy itself stupid simple.

 If you found this guide useful, please share it!

+## What do experts say about SaaS landing page design?

+I’ve compiled a list of helpful and best practices from CRO veterans and copywriting experts.

+### 1. Make sure your ad copy and the landing page message match - Toni Hoppenen, [Landing Rabbit](https://landingrabbit.com/)

+This is a quite common landing page mistake.
+Your ad copy and landing page should tell a consistent story.
+If a prospect clicked on your ad to learn more about how to reduce support tickets, they should find information on how your product helps them achieve that goal.

+Toni also advises to have a separate landing page for each ad and ad group.

+### 2. Don’t be afraid to use language that excludes people - Jess Cook, [The B2B Playbook](https://theb2bplaybook.com/)

+By all means, indulge your ideal customer profile with clarity and simplicity but don’t be afraid to exclude people that aren’t a good fit for your product.

+Copy is a great way to validate your leads.
+A landing page visitor should find it easy to tell that your product isn’t for them by reading the copy.

+### 3. Your job is to position your product as a bridge to go from present pain to their dream outcome – Harry Lawson, [Elements Copy](https://www.elementscopy.com/)

+Harry emphasizes showing, not telling in landing page design.
+It is easy to get lost in the number of features and the technology behind your product.
+However, the customer just wants to know if your product can get them where they need to go.

+Your landing page should sell satisfaction and gratification, not features and specifications.

+### 4. Cut out all the distractions and show a picture of the product – Sahil Patel, [Spiralyze](https://www.spiralyze.com/)

+Sahil advocates for using actual images of the product, rather than lifestyle photos.
+He says a big, splash screen of your product in the hero section results in more conversions.

+He also advises “big swings and changing multiple things” in A/B testing B2B SaaS landing pages, rather than minor variable tweaks.
+This, he says, is due to lower average traffic on B2B landing pages, compared to B2C brands.

+### 5. Tell them why product is 10x better than the product they are currently using - Pedro Cortés, [Cortés.Design](https://www.cortes.design/)

+Change is hard.
+You need to give your prospects a reason to switch before they even consider your product.

+A good way to do this is via the PAS (Problem, Agitation, and Solution) formula.
+Highlight their current pain points, stress why these issues need to be resolved, and present your product as the best solution.

+### 6. Build a minimal landing page - Tomisin Olujinmi ([me!](https://portfolio.tomisinolujinmi.com))

+Complex designs won’t get you more customers.
+Simple, clear, and straightforward wins always.
+Your landing page should be simple enough to convey your message, but no simpler.

+Aesthetics are important and there’s a place for flashiness, but if your goal is to maximize conversions and not win Awwwards, keep it simple from copy to design.

+Sharing is caring!
+If you found this guide useful, feel free to share it!